dynamsoft-docs/barcode-reader-docs/performance/flexibility-extensibility.md

 ### Extensible user-defined modes

 In addition to the built-in modes, DBR also supports user-defined modes to suit your special scenarios.
 First, you need to develop a dynamic link library(.dll under windows or .so under linux) whose interface conforms to the DBR specification.
-Second, you need to configure the custom mode in your parameter template file.
+Second, you need to configure the custom mode in your parameters template file.
 The `LibraryFileName` argument of the custom mode should be specified as the path of the dynamic link library file, and if extra arguments are to be passed, the `LibraryParameters` parameter should be specified.
 Therefore, when the algorithm flow enters the stage of processing the custom mode, DBR will dynamically load the library and execute the corresponding logic.

 ## Summary

 In this article, we introduce from the following aspects what makes DBR flexible and extensible:

-- Overview of paramter template
+- Paramters template
 - General Parameters
 - Special Parameters (Modes)